 Length: There are no fixed limits on the length of submissions.
 Nevertheless, authors are encouraged to bear in mind the difficulties of reviewing and reading extremely lengthy manuscripts.

 Templates and Samples: You may wish to consult this template (or the most recent articles) to conform to the generally preferred style.
-This is not required, but already-formatted submissions are usually processed faster.
+This is not required, but already-formatted submissions are usually processed more quickly.

 Copyright: Articles will be published under the Creative Commons Attribution 3.0 License, where possible.
 By submitting a manuscript to us, you grant a Creative Commons Attribution 3.0 License to the public, unless agreed otherwise in writing.
 We will also ask authors to sign a (simple and straightforward) Publication Agreement agreeing to publication on these terms.